EliasGcf/ecoleta/README.md

 ## :recycle: About the project

-This project was developed on the Next Level Week event by [Rocketseat](https://rocketseat.com.br/) &nbsp;🚀💜
+This project was developed on the Next Level Week event by [Rocketseat](https://rocketseat.com.br/) &nbsp;🚀&nbsp;💜

 With the idea to help world ecosystem, this software provide a flow to create recyclable garbage collection points and show in a map around you.
 In the end, you can send a text message using the whatsapp or an email, and make the world better witout trash.